+Adjunct Professor Jim McLennan

-Adjunct Professor Jim McLennan is with La Trobe University's School of Psychology and Public Health, Melbourne.
-He has undertaken research about emergency management decision-making and training with a range of organisations.
+Jim McLennan is an Adjunct Professor in La Trobe University's School of Psychology and Public Health, Melbourne.
+He has undertaken research about emergency management decision making and training with a range of organisations including the (then) Melbourne Metropolitan Fire Brigade, CFA, NSW Rural Fire Service, and the Defence Science and Technology Organisation (DSTO).
 He was a member the Bushfire CRC 'Safe Decision Making and Behaviour on the Fireground' research team.